- Home

 A 2007 DePaul University Economic Impact Study of 25 businesses from the healthcare, retail, and hospitality sectors and 314 employees concluded that workers with disabilities had fewer scheduled absences than employees without disabilities and nearly identical job performance ratings.
 In addition, workers with disabilities tend to remain with their employers for longer tenures, reducing turnover.

-The Clallam County Health and Human Services Developmental Disabilities Program is committed to providing information and support to the community on issues related to individuals with developmental disabilities.
+The Clallam County Health and Human Services Developmental Disabilities Program remains dedicated to providing information, resources, and support on matters concerning individuals who experience intellectual and/or developmental disabilities.

 -